hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 	# ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i 192.0.2.29 -p 6000 -d a1410063335 -w 100 -r 1 -z 1
 	Added disk 192.0.2.29:a1410063335 to ring

-4.Verify the contents of `object-1.builder` file to ensure that it meets your required configuration.
+4.Verify the content of `object-1.builder` file to ensure that it meets your required configuration.

 	# ringos view-ring -f /root/ring-building/object-1.builder